All Posts Apr 2026 Mar 2026 Feb 2026

 🏖️ The Honest Truth About Tulum

-Tulum Beach is consistently the most sargassum-impacted stretch of coastline in Quintana Roo.
+Tulum is consistently the most sargassum-impacted stretch of coastline in Quintana Roo.
 Its open Atlantic-facing orientation, lack of the large-scale cleanup infrastructure found in Cancún, and southerly location make it the first and hardest hit each season.
 Travel to Tulum between November and February for the best chance of clear water.

 Why Tulum Gets Hit Hardest